Tiyo98/farewell-cue-collection/Farewell.md

 ![header](https://cdn.discordapp.com/attachments/752203178715644024/901051628013105212/20211022121702_1.jpg)
 **Important note:** This is for Farewell with the Dash Trigger Skip or short DTS which allows you to play Farewell up to Stubborness with 2 dashes.
 Cues for 1 dash Farewell are not planned as of yet, but some strats are similar and from [Stubbornness](#stubbornness) onwards it's the same as 1 dash.
 \
-Jelly mechanics are kinda weird at first so I recommend you give [Jelly Mechanics](https://github.com/Tiyo98/farewell-cue-collection/blob/main/jellymechanics.md) a read as I mostly assume in this that you know them.
+Jelly mechanics are kinda weird at first so I recommend you give [Jelly Mechanics](https://github.com/Tiyo98/farewell-cue-collection/blob/main/jellymechanics.md).
+I do explain some important ones again but it's highly recommend to read it first regardless.
 Also moonblocks move on a cycle so be aware of that if you set save states or use the debug map when practicing.
 - [Start](#start)
 - [Singular](#singular)